grasingerm/polya-mcmc/README.md

 ### ex1-refl.jl
 This example is a 1 DOF system with a reflection semi-symmetry (when _f_ small enough).
 It is a double well potential given by _U = a x<sup>4</sup> - b x<sup>2</sup> - f x_.
+This example is discussed in detail in section III of the manuscript (in preparation).

 ### ex2-trans.jl
 This example is a 1 DOF system with discrete translational semi-symmetry (_f_ small enough).
 It is a periodic potential consisting of many wells given by _U = a_ cos(_n x_) _- f x_.
+This example is discussed in detail in section IV.A of the manuscript (in preparation).

 ### ex3-D2.jl
 This example is a 2 DOF system with D<sub>2</sub> semi-symmetry.